ioccc-src/winner/1994/dodsond2/README.md

 default 0.
 If one tried specifying a value < 0 it will set it to 0.

-Fun fact: this version helped uncover and fix a bug that prevented the entry from working on some cases.
+Fun fact: this version helped uncover and fix a bug that prevented the entry from working in some cases.

 ### Alternate build: